 But, what if we think about the night?

 At night, there is no one to take him out, and it knows that he cannot pee downstairs.
 So, the chances are, it may go upstairs to urinate because he thinks that place is okay to pee.

 8. Stress or Anxiety.

 Stress and anxiety do not just affect people.
-Dogs also prone to these psychological issues due to different reasons, often because of the blunders of dog parents.
+Dogs are also prone to these psychological issues due to different reasons, often because of the blunders of dog parents.

 If your loving pooch started to urine upstairs out of nowhere, observe whether the dog is under some sort of psychological issue.